milgra/tutorials/pretty-and-functional-freebsd-desktop.md

 - exteremely well architected, clean design
 - easy to remember command line tools (and parameters)
 - no systemd and pulse audio
-- no random things, surprises after time passes/rolling updates
+- no random malfunctions, surprises after rolling updates

 Why not choose FreeBSD over Linux?
 - not supported laptop